Contacting Your Bank Before You Travel @fontSize>

 - How much can I withdraw per day?

-- Do you have partner banks that won’t charge me ATM fees?
+- Do you have partner banks that that I can use overseas to avoid ATM fees?

 - Do you charge foreign transactions or currency exchange fees?